ditrit/leto-modelizer-plugin-cli/README.md

 "plugin:install": "leto-modelizer-plugin-cli install",
 ```

-Install plugin with npm then generate or update "plugin.config.js".
+Install plugin with npm then generate.

-Options `repository-name` and `repository-url` can be added with the `npm run plugin:install` command
+Options `name` and `version` can be added with the `npm run plugin:install` command
 to bypass cli prompts.
 Example :

 ```
-npm run plugin:install -- repository-name="name" repository-url="url"
+npm run plugin:install -- name="name" version="version"
 ```

 **_NOTE:_**